Noli Me Tángere (novel): Plot

-The following day, newspapers report that Crisóstomo, the fugitive, had been killed by sentries in pursuit.
-María remorsefully demands of Dámaso that her wedding with Linares be called off and that she be entered into the cloister, or the grave.
-Seeing her resolution, Dámaso admits he ruined the Ibarra family and her relationship with Crisóstomo because he was a mere mestizo and Dámaso wanted María to be happy and secure, and that was possible only if she married a peninsular Spaniard.
-Knowing why Salví had earlier requested to be assigned as chaplain in the Convent of the Poor Clares, Dámaso pleads with María to reconsider, but to no avail.
+The following day, María reads in the newspapers that Crisóstomo had been killed by sentries in pursuit.
+She remorsefully demands of Dámaso that her wedding with Linares be cancelled and that she be entered into the cloister, or the grave.
+Seeing her resolution, Dámaso admits he ruined Crisóstomo because he was a mere mestizo and Dámaso wanted María to be happy and secure, and that was possible only if she married a peninsular Spaniard.
+Knowing why Salví had earlier requested to be assigned to the Convent of the Poor Clares, Dámaso pleads with María to reconsider, but to no avail.
 Weeping, Dámaso consents, knowing the horrible fate that awaits his daughter within the convent but finding it more tolerable than her suicide.

 A few nights later in the Ibarra forest, a boy pursues his mother through the darkness.
 The woman went insane with the constant beating of her husband, the death of her younger son in the hands of Padre Salví, and the loss of her elder son to the Guardia Civil.
 Basilio, the boy, catches up with Sisa, his mother, inside the Ibarra mausoleum, but the strain had already been too great for Sisa.
 She dies in Basilio's embrace.
-Elías then stumbles into the mausoleum, himself dying from his wounds.
-He instructs Basilio to burn their bodies and if no one comes, to dig inside the mausoleum.
-He will find treasure, which he is to use for his own education.
+As Basilio grieves for his mother, Elías stumbles into the mausoleum, himself dying from his wounds.
+He instructs Basilio to cremate their bodies and if no one comes, to dig inside the mausoleum, where he will find treasures to use for his own education.

-As Basilio leaves to fetch the wood, Elías sinks to the ground and whispers that he will die without seeing the dawn of freedom for his people and that those who see it must welcome it and not forget them that died in the darkness.
+As Basilio leaves to fetch the wood, Elías sinks to the ground and whispers that he will die without seeing the dawn of freedom for his people, and that those who see it must welcome it and not forget those who died in the darkness.

 Afterwards, it is revealed that Dámaso is transferred to a remote town; distraught, he is found dead a day later.
-Tiago fell into depression and became addicted to opium and faded to obscurity.
-Salví, while waiting for his consecration as a bishop, serves as chaplain of the Convent of the Poor Clares.
-Meanwhile, during a stormy evening in September, two patrolmen reported seeing a specter on the roof of the convent weeping in despair.
-The next day, a government representative visited the convent to try to investigate the previous night's events.
-One of the nuns had a wet and torn gown and with tears told the representative of "tales of horror" and begged for "protection against the outrages of hypocrisy" (strongly suggesting that Padre Salví regularly rapes her when he is in the convent).
-The abbess, however, said that she was mad.
-A general also attempted to investigate the nun's case, but by then the abbess prohibited visits to the convent.
+Tiago fell into depression, became addicted to opium and faded to obscurity.
+Salví, while awaiting his consecration as a bishop, serves as chaplain to the Convent of the Poor Clares.
+Meanwhile, during a stormy evening in September, two patrolmen reported seeing a specter on the roof of the convent, weeping in despair.
+The next day, a government representative visited the convent to investigate the previous night's events.
+One nun had a wet and torn gown, and with tears told the representative of "tales of horror" and begged him for "protection against the outrages of hypocrisy" (a strong suggestion that Padre Salví regularly raped her when he is in the convent).
+The abbess, however, said she was mad.
+A general also attempted to investigate the nun's case but by then, the abbess had banned visits to the convent.
 Nothing more was said about this nun, or for that matter, María Clara.